The Power of Dressing Up at Work and in Life

 In a pinch?
 Fashion will do.

-Dressing well is your own personal oomph, and it only takes as long as pulling on a pair of shoes—or dress pants (and leaving the denim on the floor).
+The power of dressing up is that it gives you your own personal oomph, and it only takes as long as pulling on a pair of shoes—or dress pants (and leaving the denim on the floor).

 photos: Obi Anyanwu